alibaba/PhotonLibOS/README.md

 As to the project vision, we hope that Photon would help programs run as *fast* and *agile* as the [photon](https://en.wikipedia.org/wiki/Photon) particle, which exactly is the naming came from.

+# What's New

+* Photon 0.3 was released on 2 Sep 2022.
+Except for bug fixes and improvements, a new `photon::std` namespace is added.
+Developers can search for `std::thread`, `std::mutex` in their own projects, and replace them all into the equivalents of `photon::std::<xxx>`.
+It's a quick way to transform thread-based programs to coroutine-based ones.
+* Photon 0.2 was released on 28 Jul 2022.
+This release was mainly focused on network socket, security context and multi-vcpu support.
+We re-worked the `WorkPool` so it's more friendly now to write multi-vcpu programs.

+<details><summary>More history</summary><p>

+* Made the first tag on 27 Jul 2022.
+Fix the compatibility for ARM CPU.
+Throughly compared the TCP echo server performance with other libs.

+</p></details>

 ## Features
 * Coroutine library (support multi-core)
 * Async event engine, natively integrated into coroutine scheduling (support epoll or [io_uring](https://github.com/axboe/liburing))